 Despite research demonstrating the importance of treating young people in developmentally appropriate ways, in most jurisdictions, youth on probation must comply with boilerplate conditions that do not take into account their age, developmental capacity, or individual risks and needs.
 Nearly half of Philadelphia youth on probation do not successfully complete their probation terms, a proportion consistent with national statistics.
 Failure to comply with these terms often results in revocation of probation and placement in a residential juvenile justice facility.

 - Develop a graduated response framework for juvenile probation case management in Philadelphia.
-Naomi will develop an empirically based intake tool for providers serving youth within and diverted from the juvenile justice system as well as guiding principles and protocols to assist with implementation of the graduated response system.
+Naomi developed an empirically based intake tool for providers serving youth within and diverted from the juvenile justice system as well as guiding principles and protocols to assist with implementation of the graduated response system.

 - Field-test and pilot the graduated response framework.
-Naomi will pilot the graduated response trainings for juvenile probation officers, supervisors, and administrators in collaboration with the state Graduated Response Workgroup of the Pennsylvania Council of Chief Juvenile Probation Officers.
-She will also provide technical assistance to Pennsylvania counties seeking to develop and implement graduated response systems under the state’s Juvenile Detention Alternatives Initiative.
+Naomi piloted the graduated response trainings for juvenile probation officers, supervisors, and administrators in collaboration with the state Graduated Response Workgroup of the Pennsylvania Council of Chief Juvenile Probation Officers.
+She also provided technical assistance to Pennsylvania counties seeking to develop and implement graduated response systems under the state’s Juvenile Detention Alternatives Initiative.

 - Evaluate the graduated response framework at the local and state levels.
-At the local level, Naomi will provide feedback to probation supervisors and administrators to further improve practices, evaluate youth outcomes, and share findings with practitioners, policymakers, and researchers.
-She will also assist the state in establishing evaluation protocols to examine outcomes of the graduated response framework.
+At the local level, Naomi provided feedback to probation supervisors and administrators to further improve practices, evaluate youth outcomes, and share findings with practitioners, policymakers, and researchers.
+She also assisted the state in establishing evaluation protocols to examine outcomes of the graduated response framework.